viktree/dotfiles/README.md

 ## Computers

-Right now, the configuration for each computer is managed using a seperate branch
+Right now, the configuration for each computer is managed using a separate branch

-1. `mac/tintinux`: Personal Laptop
+1. `mac/tintinux`: My personal laptop that I use for most things

     - **Make**: Apple
     - **Model** "13-inch MacBook Air (2017)
     - **Operating System**: macOS High Sierra